FireflyMigration/firefly-doc/10-Developer-Guide/21-Calling-a-Program-Across-Projects/04-Exercise-Calling-Controllers-Across-Project-Scopes/index.md

-﻿# Exercise - Large Applications Architecture
+﻿# Exercise - Calling Controllers Across Project Scopes

 1. Using the runtime **Developer Tools**, **Generate Entity C#** add the **Region** entity to the **NorthwindBase**, **Models**.
 2. Build **NorthwindBase**.